First-order (coarse) correlated equilibria in non-concave games: On Equilibria and its Analysis

-By \cite{nadav2010limits} (Theorem 1), given a $(\lambda,\mu)$-smooth cost minimisation game with a minimum social cost outcome $a^*$, the price of anarchy of any average CCE with respect to $a^*$ is precisely $\lambda / (1-\mu)$.
-The proof follows by considering the price of anarchy bound searching linear program
+By \cite{nadav2010limits} (Theorem 1), given a $(\lambda,\mu)$-smooth cost minimisation game with a minimum social cost outcome $a^*$, the price of anarchy of any average CCE with respect to $a^*$ is at least $\lambda / (1-\mu)$, and precisely so whenever $\lambda$ and $\mu$ are optimally chosen.
+The proof follows by considering the price of anarchy bounding linear program